connor-lowey/CAVES/README.md

 L2 names will combine the L1 category used for comparison against the database epitopes, along with the L2 category produced as a result.
 * Ex. **L1E_L2E** will contain epitopes that found an exact match between sequence A and B in L1, and then found an exact match with a database epitope in L2

-For details on matching criteria, please refer to our publication and the associated supplementary materials: (link)
+For details on matching criteria, please refer to our publication and the associated supplementary materials: Publication pending

 # Legal
-Copyright XXX
+Copyright 2021 Connor Lowey
-Written by:
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License at:
 https://www.apache.org/licenses/LICENSE-2.0